Header Banner

-How To: Make a ball of plasma in a microwave
+How to Make a ball of plasma in a microwave

 There are about fifteen states of matter: solid, liquid, gas, plasma, et cetera.
 Plasma is commonly found in stars, and is a rare natural phenomenon here on Earth.
 In this video, I show you how to make artificial plasma in your microwave.